 "You and me."

-"Are you dissatisfied with the current situation?
+"Are you dissatisfied with the current state of things?
 I'm not."

-"I'm not dissatisfied, but I haven't decided what we should do.
+"I'm not dissatisfied, but we haven't decided what we ought to do.
 That's the problem."

 "I don't know."